Tractor Supply (NASDAQ:TSCO) Releases Q2 2022 Earnings Guidance

 Tractor Supply (NASDAQ:TSCO – Get Rating) issued an update on its second quarter 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $3.48- for the period, compared to the consensus estimate of $3.46.
 The company issued revenue guidance of $3.89 billion-$3.89 billion, compared to the consensus revenue estimate of $3.87 billion.

 Tractor Supply (NASDAQ:TSCO – Get Rating) last announced its quarterly earnings data on Thursday, April 21st.
-The specialty retailer reported $1.65 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.40 by $0.25.
-Tractor Supply had a return on equity of 51.48% and a net margin of 7.74%.
-The firm had revenue of $3.02 billion for the quarter, compared to analysts’ expectations of $2.92 billion.
-During the same period last year, the firm earned $1.55 earnings per share.
-The company’s revenue for the quarter was up 8.3% compared to the same quarter last year.
-Research analysts expect that Tractor Supply will post 9.5 EPS for the current year.
+The specialty retailer reported $1.65 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.40 by $0.25.
+Tractor Supply had a net margin of 7.74% and a return on equity of 51.48%.
+The company had revenue of $3.02 billion during the quarter, compared to analysts’ expectations of $2.92 billion.
+During the same quarter in the prior year, the company earned $1.55 EPS.
+Tractor Supply’s revenue was up 8.3% compared to the same quarter last year.
+On average, sell-side analysts forecast that Tractor Supply will post 9.52 EPS for the current fiscal year.

-Several brokerages have commented on TSCO.
-Citigroup boosted their price target on shares of Tractor Supply from $240.00 to $250.00 and gave the stock a buy rating in a research note on Friday, April 22nd.
-Wedbush reiterated a neutral rating on shares of Tractor Supply in a report on Friday, April 22nd.
-Piper Sandler upped their target price on shares of Tractor Supply from $258.00 to $261.00 and gave the stock an overweight rating in a research note on Friday, April 22nd.
-Morgan Stanley dropped their price objective on shares of Tractor Supply from $235.00 to $220.00 and set an equal weight rating on the stock in a research note on Monday, April 25th.
-Finally, StockNews.com initiated coverage on shares of Tractor Supply in a research report on Thursday, March 31st.
-They set a hold rating for the company.
-Seven investment analysts have rated the stock with a hold rating, thirteen have given a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat, Tractor Supply has a consensus rating of Buy and a consensus price target of $241.05.
+TSCO has been the topic of several recent analyst reports.
+Piper Sandler boosted their target price on shares of Tractor Supply from $258.00 to $261.00 and gave the company an overweight rating in a report on Friday, April 22nd.
+Citigroup boosted their target price on shares of Tractor Supply from $240.00 to $250.00 and gave the company a buy rating in a report on Friday, April 22nd.
+StockNews.com initiated coverage on shares of Tractor Supply in a report on Thursday, March 31st.
+They issued a hold rating on the stock.
+Morgan Stanley decreased their price objective on shares of Tractor Supply from $235.00 to $220.00 and set an equal weight rating on the stock in a report on Monday, April 25th.
+Finally, Robert W. Baird restated a buy rating and issued a $250.00 price objective on shares of Tractor Supply in a report on Thursday, April 14th.
+Seven analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company’s stock.
+Based on data from MarketBeat, Tractor Supply currently has an average rating of Buy and a consensus target price of $241.17.

-In other Tractor Supply news, Director Cynthia T. Jamison sold 5,200 shares of the company’s stock in a transaction dated Thursday, May 12th.
-The stock was sold at an average price of $195.10, for a total transaction of $1,014,520.00.
-Following the sale, the director now owns 24,280 shares in the company, valued at approximately $4,737,028.
-The sale was disclosed in a document filed with the SEC, which is available through the SEC website.
-0.23% of the stock is currently owned by insiders.
+In related news, Director Cynthia T. Jamison sold 5,200 shares of the stock in a transaction on Thursday, May 12th.
+The shares were sold at an average price of $195.10, for a total value of $1,014,520.00.
+Following the transaction, the director now directly owns 24,280 shares of the company’s stock, valued at approximately $4,737,028.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
+Company insiders own 0.70% of the company’s stock.

 Tractor Supply Company Profile (Get Rating)